The traditional Unix filesystem hierarchy is a bit complicated.

 The recipes files are hosted on GitHub @gobolinux/Recipes.
 The tree

-structure is similar to /Programs
+structure is similar to /Programs that is directories for every

 program and subdirectories for every version.
 The tree can be